bertmelis/bertmelis.github.io/_posts/2022-12-19-1-Containerized-Nginx-and-Letsencrypt.md

 $ systemctl --user enable renew-certificates.timer
 ```

 Done!
-Now you have a running Nginx reverse-proxy with Let's Encrypt certificates and automatic renewal.
+Now you have a running Nginx reverse proxy with Let's Encrypt certificates and automatic renewal.
 At the time of writing, this setup has an A+ rating at [Qualys SSL Labs](https://www.ssllabs.com/ssltest/).

 ---